 A daycare negligence attorney is a type of Houston personal injury lawyer that has particular experience in handling personal injury cases that involve the abuse or neglect of a child at a daycare facility that has resulted in an injury or, in the worst cases, death.

 Legal battles are often taxing and expensive, but an experienced attorney can help mitigate these issues while fighting for your child’s and your family’s best interests.

 Contact a daycare injury attorney at Grimes & Fertitta experienced representation

 Knowing how to report a daycare in Texas may only be the beginning of your battle.
-If your child has suffered an injury due to negligence or abuse at a daycare center, the Grimes & Fertitta personal injury lawyers in the Woodlands, TX and Houston are here to help.
+If you meet these parameters for reporting abuse vs. complaint and you believe you have a case against the daycare center for the abuse or neglect of your child, the Grimes & Fertitta personal injury lawyers in the Woodlands, TX and Houston are here to help.

 A small, close-knit firm with decades of experience to our name, we help families struggling with daycare negligence seek justice while treating them with the dignity and respect they deserve.
 With us, you are never treated like just another case number.

 To get your case off to the right start, request a consultation via our online form or give us a call at 713-224-7644 today.